 Review copy provided via NetGallery in exchange for an honest review

-Was this book a novel or novella?
-Novel
+Is this a novel or novella?
+Novella

 Is it price correctly?
 It’s at the top of what I’d pay for a quality written novella, so I’